 Once you have planned and know what to do, your next mission is to utilise your TeamUp dashboard to help you streamline your new processes.
 Here are 7 TeamUp features that will make the next steps smoother.

 Remember that your online calendar and class schedule are your customers' first steps to booking a class and connecting with you.
-Organize your calendar with details including class size, venue, and instructor, and availability.
+Organize your calendar with details including class size, venue, instructor, and availability.
 Your customers will be able to completely manage their bookings and account via their member app.

 2. Memberships and class packs